siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 This does not mean the present argument cannot recover what classical physics calls sources.
-It means that charge, mass, and related source-like quantities must appear here as organized closures or effective summaries of one continuous electromagnetic transport, not as primitive terms inserted from outside.
-Even if one later writes source terms in Maxwell's equations, those terms still belong in this framework to the same field and its organized closures.
+It means that charge, mass, and related source-like quantities must appear here as organized closures or effective summaries of one continuous energy flow, not as primitive terms inserted from outside.
+Even if one later writes source terms in Maxwell's equations, those terms still belong in this framework to the same flow and its organized closures.

 So the point is not that source notation is forbidden.
 The point is that it is not primitive.
-The transport core and the behaviors later attributed to charge or mass are already present once structured electromagnetic configurations are allowed.
+The transport core and the behaviors later attributed to charge or mass are already present once structured configurations of the same flow are allowed.
 If a reader prefers sourced Maxwell notation, those terms can be introduced later as ideal or effective summaries, much as dielectric response is introduced as a macroscopic description of underlying field organization.

 Continuity gives local accounting.
-We now explore what it implies for the shape of energy reorganization as a complete process.
+We now explore what it implies for the shape of the continuous flow as a complete process.

-Although $\mathbf{S}$ handles a directional accounting of how energy is transported, even when taken as a whole it still fails to reveal the structure of that transport.
+Although $\mathbf{S}$ handles a directional accounting of how energy is transported from one registration to another, it does not yet reveal the structure of the continuous flow $\mathbf F$ itself.
 The next chapters develop that structure.

 We next consider the transport of energy across empty space.